 For information on when to introduce specific fruits into your baby’s diet, along with serving sizes, visit our solid food charts.

-Here are 5 nutritious, tasty recipes that we think you’ll love, and that are sure to be both fun to prepare and fun to eat!
+Here are 5 nutritious, tasty homemade baby food recipes that we think you’ll love, and that are sure to be both fun to prepare and fun to eat!

 Broccoli and Cheddar Cheese Nuggets (introduce after 8 months)